 The intension/extension relationship plays a central role in music.
+The philosophical basis comes from Aristotle and Frege [10].
 The intension is the type; the extension is the collection of instances that satisfy the type.
 It is not as simple though as a hierarchy of types.
 There remains a philosophical dimension to the design.
 The Universe contains everything.
 The Universe of Discourse (UoD) is that section of the Universe of interest to our application.
 By the laws of physics we cannot isolate any part of the Universe but we can identify a section for our work.
 In this case the intension is the Universe and the extension, UoD, is the world of music.
-A musical manuscript is extensional to the UoD of Music as one of the objects in this universe but intensional to the manuscript's variants and their performances.
-Variants include changes to the score (composer initiated or developments after composer's death), rehearsal (conductor initiated) and performance.
-No two performances are ever the same.
-In the next two sections, we bring together these ideas in the formal definitions of the topos for a data structure and of the monad as a process, operating inside the topos.
+A musical manuscript is extensional to the UoD of Music as one of the objects in this universe.